shoeffner/monty/05_ErrorsDebugging/slides.md

 - We wrote a little script, but it's horribly broken.
 Try to fix it and add proper documentation.
 - Do some simple (very simple!) data analysis on the famous [iris dataset](https://archive.ics.uci.edu/ml/datasets/Iris).

+- From now on: Always document your code!

 # The last slide